- Your License

 (Download the Committee Descriptions list HERE)

-Asset Management (AM) is an emerging business model for water and wastewater utilities in the United States, having had its start in Australia over twenty years ago.
+Asset Management (AM) is a business model for water and wastewater utilities in the United States, having had its start in Australia over twenty years ago.
 AM is a transition from building and operating assets to managing their life cycle.
 With an AM Program, a utility can develop, maintain and manage utility assets at minimal costs while delivering the service levels that customers desire.
-GAWP's Asset Management Committee envisions a broad spectrum of appeal in the AM Committee membership, to include operating, engineering, financial, legal, manufacturing and consulting disciplines.
+GAWP's Asset Management Committee involves a broad spectrum of appeal in the AM Committee membership, to include operating, engineering, financial, legal, manufacturing and consulting disciplines.

 The Collection Systems Committee was established to disseminate fundamental and practical knowledge concerning the collection system and mechanical appurtenances used in wastewater systems, provide training opportunities for operators, and create a forum for discussion of the design, construction, maintenance, capacity, rehabilitation, and management of collection systems and associated mechanical equipment.
-The committee will accomplish its mission by soliciting papers and developing technical sessions for GAWP conferences and by developing specialty conferences, as appropriate.
+The committee accomplishes its mission by soliciting papers and developing technical sessions for GAWP conferences and by developing specialty conferences, as appropriate.
 The Collection Systems Committee oversees the Collection-System-of-the-Year Awards, including promoting the awards, evaluating the candidates, and selecting the recipients.
 The Collection Systems Committee also selects the recipients of the Golden Manhole Award.
 These awards are presented at the Fall Conference.

 Why join this Committee?
 Testimonials from Committee Members:

-The mission and responsibility of the Customer Service Committee is to enhance and elevate the quality of customer service provided by Georgia's utility companies by planning, organizing, and producing customer service workshops or seminars throughout the State of Georgia.
+The mission and responsibility of the Customer Service Committee is to enhance and elevate the quality of customer service provided by Georgia's utility companies by planning, organizing, and producing customer service workshops or seminars throughout Georgia.
 The purpose of these activities is to provide training opportunities for all employees in the field of interpersonal relations with internal and external customers.

 The Distribution Committee is engaged in providing a forum for water professionals across the industry to share knowledge, ideas, techniques, tools, and resources to further the performance of distribution systems across Georgia and contribute to the professional development of their staff.
 The committee is made up a variety of utility engineers, distribution system operators/maintenance personnel, equipment vendors, and engineering consultants.
 The committee meets quarterly in various locations to encourage attendance and participation by as many water professionals as possible.